-The strike penalties of the Condon-Wadlin Act were softened for an experimental period between 1963 and 1965.
-The original act was restored, however, when two serious work stoppages occurred in New York City in the following year.
+The strike penalties of the Condon-Wadlin Act were softened for a period between 1963 and 1965.
+However, the original act was restored, when two work stoppages occurred in New York City in the following year.
 When the penalties prescribed by the Condon-Wadlin Act were once again circumvented, Governor Rockefeller responded by appointing a blue ribbon committee on public employee relations.
 The legislation proposed by this committee, and enacted in 1967, came to be known as the Taylor Law (named for its chairman, George Taylor).
 The Taylor Law thus became the first comprehensive labor relations law for public employees in New York State and was among the first in the country.
 The Taylor Law applies to the State of New York, its counties, cities, towns, villages, public authorities, school districts, and certain of its special service districts.